Clay, New York

 Clay is a town in Onondaga County, New York, United States.
 As of the 2020 Census, the population was 60,527, making it Syracuse's most populous suburb.
 The town was named after American attorney and statesman Henry Clay.

 Clay is north of Syracuse.
 It is the largest town in the county, contains part of the village of North Syracuse, and is a suburb of Syracuse.
 It contains the major retail strip of Syracuse's northern suburbs, along New York State Route 31 (NY-31), including the currently defunct Great Northern Mall.
+Micron Technology is constructing a US$125 billion complex consisting of four megafab memory chip manufacturing buildings in Clay, a project which will create tens of thousands of jobs.

 History

 Prior to European settlement in the area, Clay was inhabited by the Onondaga Nation, part of the Iroquois Confederacy, some of whose descendants still live in the area today.
 Clay was within the Central New York Military Tract.
 The town was once known as West Cicero and was founded by strangers about 1791.
 The Town of Clay was formed in 1827 from the Town of Cicero, one of the original townships of the military tract.

 In October 2022, Micron Technology pledged $100 Billion for a giant semiconductor complex in the White Pine Commerce Park located in Clay.